anandijain/webcamcapture-rs/README.md

 # webcamcapture-rs

-a simple script to capture webcam images and run realtime onnx inference on them
+a simple script to capture webcam images and run realtime onnx face detection inference on them, drawing a bounding box around faces

 eventually the plan is to use rtmp and rav1e to stream the video to a server